quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 %}

 You can see that there is no Example tests here.
-That is because the Example tests must also be added in the `Tests` section, not this section.
+That is because the Example tests must also be added in the [`Tests` section](#adding-the-example-tests), not this section.
 That way, it will be ensure its correctness, because when you change the input, Polygon will validate it again, and generate a new output for it.
-More on that part later.

 After typing the statement, go back to the statement page by clicking the `x` icon at the top right, and **remember to click `Save`**.